She posted online about a suicide pact. Now Gig Harbor authorities are trying to dispel the rumor

 “I will take seriously anything that might jeopardize our community, especially youth,” he said.

+Along with safeTALK, the coalition will host more public meetings and events in the near future to continue the ongoing discussion of suicide prevention.

+The group is planning two events for the public in September.
+A public art show and awareness event from 5-7 p.m., Sept.
+8, at Gateway Park, 10405 State Route 302; and a showing of the film "Suicide, The Ripple Effect" at 7 p.m., Sept.
+10, at the Galaxy Theater, 4649 Point Fosdick Dr. NW.
+The film chronicles the story of Kevin Hines, who attempted to take his life at 19 by jumping off the Golden Gate Bridge.

-The posts are still circulating on both Facebook groups, but Busey says in these types of situations the best thing worried parents can do is talk to their children.
+The posts still are circulating on both Facebook groups, but Busey said in these types of situations the best thing worried parents can do is talk to their children.

 “Talk to your own children, both about the rumors and to just check in to see how they are doing,” he said.